-Apricot Jam such a pleasure.
-I truly get ready for this wonderful season so fruit packed.
-Sweet and delicious.
-So this year I got a bit creative with the Apricot.
-As you can see I got a few.
+Apricot Jam with dried fruit is nothing special.
+I dehydrate fruit through out the year.
+As you can see I got a few apricots off a neighbor tree this season.
 I lined them up on my table for a day or two to ripen them up just right.
 I never want them to over-ripen because then the jam is no good.
 You want your fruit firm but tasty.
 Never mushy, bruised or mealy.

 This year I added some dried cranberries.
-The apricots are so fresh and sweet that bit of tart added a great taste.
+The apricots are so fresh and sweet that bit of tart will add a great taste.

 Makes about 7 half pints